 I used a single crochet, double crochet and a crazy stitch to make my swatch.
 I figure these are 3 of the main stitches I’ll probably be using.
 I washed and dried it like it was a regular piece of clothing.
 I’m happy to report that the swatch washed up really well.
 Shrinkage was minimal and the yarn didn’t pill.

 I splurged the other day and bought a couple of afghan crochet hooks.
 (I saw the hooks and my ECD kicked in. lol ) I’ve been wanting to try Tunisian crochet and it requires a long hook.
 I haven’t tried to use these yet.
-I’m busy with other things, but someday I’ll sit down and give them a try.Here’s a couple links that might give an idea about the Tunisian technique.
+I’m busy with other things, but someday I’ll sit down and give them a try.Here’s a link that might give an idea about the Tunisian technique.